You are here

 - Where to find free wifi in France: try larger shops/cafes/fast-food chains, shopping malls, tourist offices, or public libraries.
 Some public parks in bigger French cities (Paris, Lyon, Bordeaux) offer free wifi.
 Free wifi is also available at the Charles de Gaulle and Orly Airports in Paris

 - Data through your current phone provider (keeping in mind that this may be expensive, depending on your current plan)

 Moving to a Home in France and Starting Internet Service

 If you have a home in France and are responsible for utilities, you will likely want to set up Internet (along with other utilities such as electricity or natural gas).
-You have a choice of Internet provider throughout most of France, with four main actors dominating the market (Orange, SFR, Bouygues Telecom, and Free).
+You have a varied choice of Internet providers throughout most of France, with four main actors dominating the market (Orange, SFR, Bouygues Telecom, and Free).
 Some of these providers also operate low-cost brands as well.

 - ADSL: with a connection speed of up to 20 Mbit/s, ADSL is sufficient for one person with a standard quality television.

 Pricing of Internet plans are fairly similar for both technologies, but optical fibre is considerably faster than ADSL.
 Internet access at home will be unlimited unlimited with both these options.
 In addition to offering Internet service, all providers also offer bundle packages that can include additional services such as fixed-line telephone, television, or mobile phone plans.

 Broadband is still not an option in some rural parts of France.
 If your home is in a zone blanche (an area not covered by a telecommunications provider), you will want to look into satellite technology for your telephone and Internet access.